ushnishray/CANSS/README.md

 # CANS
 ---

-Cloning Algorithm for Non-equilibrium Systems (CANS)
+Cloning Algorithm for Non-equilibrium Systems

 Send ushnish.qmc@gmail.com an email for instructions on setup and use.